cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 in the current list of MODULEPATHS.

 The functionality of the ``module switch`` command depends on version and/or settings of Environment Modules.
-For version 3.x, or 4.x with the automatic module handling feature disabled, it does not work well, modules which depend on the switched out module are not reloaded, leading to inconsistent environments.
-But for 4.x versions with the automatic module handling feature enabled (as indicated by the --auto after the switch, although that can be made the default), it works as expected.
+For version 3.x, or 4.x with the :ref:`Automated module handling <v42-automated-module-handling-mode>` feature disabled, it does not work well, modules which depend on the switched out module are not reloaded, leading to inconsistent environments.
+But for 4.x versions with the automated module handling feature enabled (as indicated by the --auto after the switch, although that can be made the default), it works as expected.
 Modules depending on the module being switched out get unloaded and reloaded if possible, as shown below: